KKMJ-FM: Past programming

 From 2008 to 2011, KKMJ aired a mix of adult contemporary and 1970s hits, called the "Super Songs of The '70s."
 On Fridays, from 3 to 7 p.m., the station would play only 1970s hits followed by Adult Contemporary music with Delilah, and from midnight until 7:00 p.m. on Saturdays, '70s Oldies were heard, followed by Delilah again.
 Then back to '70s Oldies from midnight until 7:00 PM.

 On some Monday holidays, the '70s Oldies weekends were extended into the holiday.
 Around 2011, the "Super Songs of the '70s" stopped airing on weekends.
 KKMJ began calling its music "Continuous Soft Rock."

 HD Radio

 KKMJ-FM broadcasts in the HD Radio format.
-A simulcast of sister station KJCE can be heard on the HD2 subchannel, and Classic hip hop "Hot 95.9" is heard on the HD3 subchannel.
-Hot 95.9 also airs on translator station K240EL on 95.9 MHz in Austin.
+A simulcast of sister station KJCE can be heard on the HD2 subchannel, and Classic country "95.9 Texas Country" is heard on the HD3 subchannel.
+95.9 Texas Country also airs on translator station K240EL on 95.9 MHz in Austin.